 - Loss of earnings

-- Projected loss of earnings should you not be able to work again or carry out the job you used to do
+- The projected loss of earnings should you not be able to work again or carry out the job you used to do

 If you would like to know more about the kind of out of pocket expenses you would be able to add to a personal injury claim following a holiday camp accident, please call us today.
-We can advise on any queries you might have regarding camping accident claims.
+We can advise on any queries you might have regarding campsite claims.

-The amounts indicated in our holiday camp accident personal injury compensation calculator provide an idea of how much you may be awarded in caravan park claims.
+The amounts indicated in our holiday camp accident personal injury compensation calculator provide an idea of how much you may be awarded in caravan park and campsite claims.

 We base our figures on Judicial College guidelines and amounts awarded to people in the past.
 However, because each and every personal injury claim is unique, the amount you may be awarded in a successful claim could be more or less than the amounts indicated.